gzozulin/blasterV2/README.md

 The **goals are multiple** - therefore, it is convenient to store various subprojects together: they operate on a shared set of assets and a common codebase.

 ## Minigl
 The realtime graphical library of choice for Blaster is OpenGL with [LWJGL](https://www.lwjgl.org/) wrappers (only window and API bindings).
 I am not using any existing rendering engine, because staring cluelessly at the black screen is my favorite way to spend time.
-Also, I want to understand things.
+Also, I want to understand how things works.

 I am trying to keep **minigl** as simple as possible.
 One reason is that I do not know yet how to make it neat and sophisticated, and the second is that it makes the code much more versatile and less domain-specific.